Serein1010/emissionLabeler/README.md

 To run the project, follow these steps:

+1. Clone the repository, make sure your PC works with Python, Python 3.8.10 is recommended
+1. Clone the repository, make sure your PC works with Python, Python 3.8.10 is recommended
-1. Clone the repository
+1. Clone the repository, make sure your PC works with Python, Python 3.8.10 is recommended
 2. Install the required dependencies
 `pip install -r requirements.txt`
-3. Configure the input and output file paths(possibly with the ElectricityMapToken) in api/config.py
+1. Configure the input and output file paths(possibly with the ElectricityMapToken) in api/config.py
-4. Run the main script
+2. Run the main script
 `python3 ccf/main.py`
-5. The processed data will be written to the output file specified in the configuration
+1. The processed data will be written to the output file specified in the configuration

 ## Configuration
 `INPUT_FILE_PATH`: Path to the JSON file containing the GCP usage data.